IamSanjid/PawnedNFSUnbound/README.md

 Why all of these issues?
 I am too lazy to properly find a function where I can hook to detect Loading/Unloading/Exiting etc state.
 So many of the invalid state still remains when exiting a mode.

 So basically didn't wanna do hardcore reverse engineering.

+# Generate Hooks templates
+`zig build hook -Dhook-name=<name> -Dhook-offset=<0x hex>`

+this command will generate some sort of template in the `src/hooks` directory the offset is relative to the main module `NeedForSpeedUnbound.exe` if you want to change it through command you can pass `-Dhook-base-module=<name>` command arg.